DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/tokens.md

 }
 ```

 The client will internally always try to use a current and valid access token.
-If for any reason, this is not possible, the 401 status code will be returned to the caller.
+If for any reason this is not possible, the 401 status code will be returned to the caller.